Skip to main content

 Tax on gains from the selling of property.
 In Switzerland, a profit made on the sale of the property is either subject to a special tax (property gains tax) or should be declared ordinary income.
 In the U.S., tax on gains from the sale of the property may be treated as long-term or short-term profits and, in certain cases, may be tax-exempt.

-Report in the Taxes and Deductions > Taxes Paid section, the question Did you pay any tax to a non-U.S. country on the sale of any capital assets (stock, mutual funds, cryptocurrency, real property, etc.)?
+Report in the Taxes and Deductions > Taxes Paid section, the question Did you pay tax to any non-U.S. country on any of your income this year?

 Impôt sur la fortune immobilière / Vermögenssteuer auf Liegenschaften